hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_flux_configuration.html.markdown

 * `post_build` - (Optional) A `post_build` block as defined below.

-* `wait` - (Optional) Enable/disable health check for all Kubernetes objects created by this Kustomization.
+* `wait` - (Optional) Whether to enable health check for all Kubernetes objects created by this Kustomization.
+Defaults to `true`.

 ---